TideGear/2600/README.md

 # Atari 2600 Mecha Simulator

-This project is a **real Atari 2600** (4K) assembly game that simulates a first-person mecha cockpit view inspired by *Star Raiders*.
+This project is a **real Atari 2600** (16K) assembly game that simulates a first-person mecha cockpit view inspired by *Robot Tank*.
 It is designed to assemble with DASM and run on actual 2600 hardware or accurate emulators.

 ## Core View & Cockpit